threefoldtech/TFGRID/wiki/main/specs/grid3/grid_readme.md

 ## Definitions
 - 3node: a machine that runs zos operating system.
 - RMB: reliable message bus
-- grid-db: a decentralized block chain database that allows nodes and other twins to share trusted data.
+- grid_db: a decentralized block chain database that allows nodes and other twins to share trusted data.
 Anyone can look up nodes and verify their identity, find their corresponding twin IDs to communicate over RMB.

 # Overview
 ![Overlay](img/grid3_overlay.png)